 The Master Agreement document details the terms under which sellers are awarded a contract through the Digital Marketplace.
 A work order is used to create a contract between the government buyer and the successful seller.
-This is called a work order and it will contain specific details of the work to be provided including the cost.
-More complex awards, and 'as-a-service' awards, may need additional terms and conditions.
+The work order contains specific details of the work to be provided, including the cost.
+More complex contracts, and 'as-a-service' contracts, may need additional terms and conditions.
 The Master Agreement allows for these additions within a work order.

 Rights we reserve